JValtteri/seec-email/README.md

 The client will
 - load and decrypt the config in to memory
 - log in to your email server with the credentials defined in the config.yml.

----

-## Section below is out of date, and represents the original design intent

 ### Inbox